Quavo

-Quavious Keyate Marshall (born April 2, 1991), known professionally as Quavo (/'kweɪvoʊ/), is an American rapper, singer, songwriter and record producer.
-He is best known as the co-founder and frontman of hip hop group Migos.
-Quavo is the uncle of late fellow Migos member Takeoff, and cousin of Offset.
-He is also a partial owner of the FCF Glacier Boyz.
+Quavious Keyate Marshall (born April 2, 1991), better known by his stage name Quavo (/'kweɪvoʊ/), is an American rapper, singer, songwriter, and record producer.
+He is best known as the frontman of the now-defunct hip hop group Migos.
+Formed with his nephew Takeoff and their mutual friend Offset in 2008, the group released four commercially successful studio albums before disbanding in 2023.